 Account Value allocated to the Fixed Account and any transfers made to the Fixed Account become part of BLNY's General Account, which supports insurance and annuity obligations.
-The General Account and any interest therein is not registered under, or subject to the provisions of, the Securities Act of 1933 or Investment Company Act of 1940.
+Because of exemptive and exclusionary provisions, interests in the Fixed Account have not been registered under the Securities Act of 1933, and neither the Fixed Account nor the General Account is registered or regulated under the Investment Company Act of 1940.
 We will invest the assets of the Fixed Account at our discretion.
 Investment income from such Fixed Account assets will be allocated to us and to the Contracts participating in the Fixed Account.